Volunteer at home or work

 Sponsoring a student project

 Our students benefit from consulting experts in the areas that their projects address, and you can offer advice and feedback on assessed student projects or groupwork on campus or over email.

 Email email@example.com to register your interest in mentoring or sponsoring a student project

 Internships and placements

-We offer free specialist recruitment advice and support to Manchester businesses that want to recruit University of Manchester graduates for full-time positions.
+We offer free specialist recruitment advice and support to Manchester businesses that want to recruit University of Manchester graduates for full-time positions, internships and placements.

 - Find out more about Recruiting at Manchester